BoevaLab/ANS_supplementary_information/README.md

-# ANS: Adjusted Neighborhood Scoring to  improve gene signature-based cell annotation in single-cell RNA-seq data
+# Robust and efficient annotation of cell states through gene signature scoring
 This repository accompanies the work:
-Laure Ciernik, Agnieszka Kraft, Florian Barkmann, Joséphine Yates, and Valentina Boeva, “ANS: Adjusted Neighborhood Scoring to  improve gene signature-based cell annotation in single-cell RNA-seq data”. doi: [https://doi.org/10.1101/2023.09.20.558114](https://doi.org/10.1101/2023.09.20.558114)
+Laure Ciernik*, Agnieszka Kraft*, Florian Barkmann, Joséphine Yates, and Valentina Boeva, “Robust and efficient annotation of cell states through gene signature scoring”. doi: [https://doi.org/10.1101/2023.09.20.558114](https://doi.org/10.1101/2023.09.20.558114)

+*Equal contribution

 It contains the Jupyter notebooks and scripts used for the experiments and visualizations.
 The code presented is shared for reproducibility purposes and is **not organized as a package**.
-The implementation of the novel signature scoring method ANS and others used in the article can be found and installed from the following [packaged GitHub repository](https://github.com/lciernik/ANS_signature_scoring).
+The implementation of the novel signature scoring method ANS and others used in the article can be found and installed from the following [packaged GitHub repository](https://github.com/BoevaLab/ANS_signature_scoring).
 For further information, contact
 [laure.ciernik@gmail.com](mailto:laure.ciernik@gmail.com).

 ### Disclaimer